 Circuits 2 & 3.- Visit the mid and lower-sectors, and are more suitable for those who want a more relaxing visit.
 Still, they both take you through beautiful places.

-Why are there Alternative Circuits?
+Why there are Alternative Circuits?

 Huayna Picchu Mountain